mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ## How to Intern Like It's 1999

 Interning has a CPU and memory overhead.
 It ain't free and interned strings stay in pool forever.
-But used wisely, intern lowers memory usage as copies of the same string can be garbage collected.
+But used wisely, intern lowers memory usage as copies of the equal strings can be garbage collected.
 If a program deals with lots of low-cardinality data — a fancy term for _"repeating values"_ — string interning is a useful technique.
 This scenario is especially common when unmarshalling data.

 Imagine loading users using JDBC:

-{% highlight java linenos %}
+{% highlight java %}
 ResultSet rs = stmt.executeQuery("SELECT name, gender, age FROM users");
 while (rs.next()) {
     String name = rs.getString("name");